DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/09-21 Simple Passive Spells.md

 | Res        |       |          |          |      |
 | Agil       |       |          |          |      |
 | Money Mult |       |          |          |      |

+## Stacking Semi-Permanent Stat Boosts
+- Activated by a gameplay event
+- An integer for max stack capacity
+- Can either be deactivated by another gameplay event or expire after a duration